FlorianS4/Project-1-Soccer/README.md

 ### Imagery

 All Images were taken from pexels.com and unsplash.com.
 I give credit to them in the [credits](#credits) section.
 All images are free stock photos.
-The images selected show kids, woman and men playing soccer.
+The images selected show kids, women and men playing soccer.

 ### Color Scheme

 ![FC FullStackPlay Color Palette](docs/readme-images/color-palette-project-1.png) For the main body a fair beige color was used.
 Slate Blue was used for the Header and Footer.
 I used two different orange tones for the heading-section's background. #FAA614 was used for the 1st Heading and #DC8D04 for the remaining headings and subheadings.
 I chose two different background colors for the heading as one heading was on top of the hero image and #FAA614 didn't look good on the Hero Image.
 For the cover text of the hero image I used red, because I gave a good contrast to the green of the hero image.
-In general, I chose these colors as they are typical football colors, that are generally in contrast to one another as well as easily to detect on a football court.
+In general, I chose these colors as they are typical football colors, that are generally in contrast to one another as well as easily detectable on a football court.
 The colors are meant to represent the colors of the team.
-I decided that these colors are easy identify on a website as well as when playing the sport.
+I decided that these colors are easily identified on a website as well as when playing the sport.

 ## Wireframes